sanjeevdg/react-leaflet-map-editor/README.md

 ![alt text](https://github.com/sanjeevdg/react-leaflet-map-editor/blob/main/react-leaflet-editable-map-app-.png?raw=true)

-You may raise any issues you have on Githib.
+You may raise any issues you have on Github.